GAP-LAB-CUHK-SZ/MVImgNet/README.md

 ## Acknowledgement

-Thanks to [Grace Gao](https://github.com/GGGHSL) for providing tips on downloading our dataset.
+Thanks to [Gege Gao](https://github.com/GGGHSL) for providing tips on downloading our dataset.